 The region, although mostly comprised of rolling green hills, has a surprisingly diverse landscape and there are several very impressive waterfalls, lovely hidden valleys with rocky beck-side paths, a few towering crags and an abundance of high, lofty and airy paths.

-There are 19 fells inside the border, of which The Calf (15) is the highest with stunning views when the weather is clear.
+There are 19 fells inside the border, of which The Calf (15) at 676m is the highest with stunning views when the weather is clear.
+The Calf can be ascended from Cautley Spout which is England’s highest cascade waterfall above ground.

 - Arant Haw